 Members shall be invited to serve for overlapping terms of up to four years, except that any member appointed to fill a vacancy for an unexpired term shall be appointed for the remainder of that term.
 Terms of more than two years are contingent upon the renewal of the committee by appropriate action prior to its termination.
 A member may serve 180 days after the expiration of that member’s term if a successor has not taken office.

 Subcommittees composed of members and nonmembers of the parent committee may be established with the approval of the Secretary, HHS, or his/her designee.
 The subcommittees must report back to the parent committee and do not provide advice or work products directly to the agency.
 The Department Committee Management Officer will be notified upon establishment of each subcommittee and will be provided information on its name, membership, function, and estimated frequency of meetings.

-The records of the committee, established subcommittees, or other subgroups of the committee, shall be managed in accordance with General Records Schedule 26, Item 2, or other approved agency records disposition schedule.
-These records shall be available for public inspection and copying, subject to the Freedom of Information Act, 5 U.S.C.
-Section 552.
+The records of the committee, established subcommittees, or other subgroups of the committee, shall be managed in accordance with General Records Schedule 6.2, Federal Advisory Committee Records, or other approved agency records disposition schedule.
+These records shall be available for public inspection and copying, subject to the Freedom of Information Act, 5 U.S.C. §552.